Regularized Bidimensional Estimation of the Hazard Rate: Simulation Study

 where $\mu$ is the intercept, $\bm\alpha$ is the age effect and $\bm{\beta}$ is the cohort effect.
 It should be noted that this model does not allow for interactions between age and cohort effects.
 Perspective plots of the median hazard estimations over $500$ replications are presented in Figures \ref{fig:smooth_persp} and \ref{fig:pc_persp} for the smooth and piecewise constant true hazard respectively.
 For the L$_{0}$ regularized estimate, the penalty constant is chosen using the EBIC.

 In Figure \ref{fig:smooth_persp}, it is seen that the age-cohort model is not able to estimate the central bump in the hazard.
 On the contrary, the smoothed estimate accurately recovers the shape of the true hazard except for the high values of age where few events are observed.
-Interestingly, it is seen that our segmentation method provides similar results as the smoothing technique even though the true hazard is not piecewise constant.
+Interestingly, one sees that our segmentation method provides results similar to the smoothing technique even though the true hazard is not piecewise constant.

 The results in Figure 5 yield similar conclusions.
 The age-cohort model behaves very poorly due to its constrained structure while the ridge and adaptive estimates provide satisfactory results.
-In particular the shape of the true hazard is correctly captured by the adaptive ridge on the majority of replicated samples.
+In particular the overall shape of the true hazard is correctly estimated by the L$_0$ penalty.

-\section{Real data application}
+\section{Real Data Application}

 Our method is applied to data of survival times after diagnosis of breast cancer.
 The dataset is provided by the Surveillance, Epidemiology, and End Results (SEER) Program from the US National Cancer Institute (NCI).
 SEER collects medical data of cancers (including stage of cancer at diagnosis and the type of tumor) and follow-up data of patients in the form of a registry.
 Around $28$ percent of the US population is covered by the program.
 The registry started in February $1973$ and the available current dataset includes follow-up data until January $2015$.
 We refer to the website \texttt{https://seer.cancer.gov/} for information about the SEER Program and its publicly available cancer data.